-Road surfaces are continually maintained and the following is a summary of these activities.
-Regular grading and gravelling of gravel surfaces are primary activities that occur in the summer months.
+Road surfaces are continually maintained, and the following is a summary of these activities.
+Regular grading and gravelling of gravel surfaces are primary activities that occur during the summer months.
 Road grading involves a fleet of eight (8) motor graders that grade roads weekly to monthly depending on surface conditions, traffic and weather.
-Road gravelling is done to maintain granular material on road surfaces for structure stability and traction.
-Roads are graveled every 2-7 years, again depending on surface conditions, traffic and weather.
-Other activities to maintain the road surfaces are shoulder pulls and ridge mulching, both of these help maintain road widths and crowns.
+Road graveling is done to maintain granular material on road surfaces for structure stability and traction.
+Roads are graveled every 2-7 years, again depending on surface conditions, traffic, and weather.
+Other activities to maintain the road surfaces are shoulder pulls and ridge mulching, both of this help maintain road widths and crowns.
 Lastly, activities such as soft spot repairs and culvert maintenance occur to deal with spring thaws that can leave gravel roads soft and very rough.

 One of our most important activities that occur on all county roads is traffic sign maintenance.
 The County maintains thousands of traffic signs, keeping motorists safe on roads.

 The County's management and staff are continuously working towards keeping roads safe through the most cost effective methods available.